What’s the first step of success in project management?

 What are your goals?

-What does the timeline of your project look like?
+What does the project timeline look like?

 What are the basic bits of information surrounding your situation?

 A master file gives every stakeholder involved a single source of truth where they can quickly access and stay in touch with why you are carrying out this project in the first place.

 2. Frame a background for your work plan